 The message specified by the message property is issued only if the discriminator is unsuccessful, that is, the test expression evaluates to false or the test pattern returns a zero-length match.
 If so, and the message property is an expression, the message expression is evaluated at that time.

-If a processing error or Schema Definition Error occurs while evaluating the message expression, a recoverable error is issued to record this error (containing implementation-dependent content), then processing of the discriminator continues as if there was no problem, but in the case of failure using an implementation-dependent substitute message.
+If a Processing Error or Schema Definition Error occurs while evaluating the message expression, a Recoverable Error is issued to record this error (containing implementation-dependent content), then processing of the discriminator continues as if there was no problem, but in the case of failure using an implementation-dependent substitute message.

 Examples of dfdl:discriminator annotations: